tyler-technologies-oss/forge-design-system/blog/2022-11-04-welcome/index.md

 ### Docusaurus

-We believe that moving to Docusaurus that it will not only allow us to focus on what matters most, design system guidance and content, but also enable us to make use of its great built-in features that will only provide benefits to our users that we were unable to provide without significant effort in our old Gatsby-based solution.
+We believe that moving to Docusaurus will not only allow us to focus on what matters most, design system guidance and content, but also enable us to make use of its great built-in features that will only provide benefits to our users that we were unable to provide without significant effort in our old Gatsby-based solution.